parasecurity/gnort_2.9.20/snort-open-source/README.md

 ./configure --enable-sourcefire && make && sudo make install
 ```

-If you run into installation problems, either look up the errors online or [check here](#possible-installation-problems) for common solutions.
+If you run into installation problems, either look up the errors online or [click here](#possible-installation-problems) to solve common problems.

 If Snort is successfully installed, follow the next steps. **mandatory!**